malachi-iot/embr-coap/test/pio/esp8266/template/lib/README.md

-Be advised that this approach uses mc-mem's copy of estdlib rather than mc-coap's
+NOTE: Unclear whether this favors coap's estdlib or mc-mem's